 Finally, the 1st DCA issued an opinion in a case that holds another portion of the workers' compensation law on attorney fees unconstitutional.
 In Miles, the Court invalidated a limitation on attorneys accepting payment directly from the injured worker or others on the injured worker's behalf.
 Before this case, an injured worker, and anyone paying on their behalf, was prohibited from directly paying for their own attorney.
-The attorney was only paid by the employer/carrier and only if they won the case.
+The attorney was only paid by the employer/carrier and then only if the injured worker won the case.
 In fact, it was a criminal offense for an attorney to take a payment from an injured worker for legal representation.
 The 1st DCA found that the right to freedom of speech requires that the injured worker be able to choose to speak to the courts through an attorney and the right to freedom of contract permits the worker to retain an attorney.
-So, the 1st DCA struck down the prohibition on attorneys accepting payment directly from their client.
+Therefore, the 1st DCA struck down the prohibition on attorneys accepting payment directly from their client.

-Financial Impact of the Cases and Overview of the Rate Filing
+Financial Impact of the Cases and Overview of the 2016 Rate Filing

-The National Council on Compensation Insurance, Inc. (NCCI), the organization that files workers' compensation rates for approval by OIR and use by all workers' compensation insurance carriers doing business in the state, requested approval of a 19.6 percent increase in rates to become effective October 1, 2016, for in-force, new and renewal policies.
-NCCI's rate request sought a 15 percent increase based Castellanos, alone.
+In 2016, the National Council on Compensation Insurance, Inc. (NCCI), the organization that files workers' compensation rates for approval by OIR and use by all workers' compensation insurance carriers doing business in the state, requested approval of a 19.6 percent increase in rates to become effective October 1, 2016, for in-force, new and renewal policies.
+NCCI's rate request sought a 15 percent increase based on Castellanos, alone.
 12 OIR proposed to approve a 14.5 percent increase effective December 1, 2016, for new and renewal policies.
-NCCI filed an amended request on October 4, 2016, in compliance with OIR's proposal and on September 27, 2016, OIR issued an order approving a 14.5 percent increase effective December 1, 2016.
-13 The rate increase was allocated, as follows:
+NCCI filed an amended request on October 4, 2016, in compliance with OIR's proposal and on October 5, 2016, OIR issued an order approving a 14.5 percent increase effective December 1, 2016. ^{13, 14} The rate increase was allocated, as follows: